valeryia-rusakova/devops-internship/task1/task1.md

 ## Create permanent env variable for smith
 We need to login as smith and add the following line to the end of **~/.profile**, **~/.bashrc** files:
 **export USER_DESCRIPTION='The user for secure access'**

+## Mount local folder
+First we need to create a shared folder from Virtual Box Manager and enable auto-mounting.
+Then we need to be member of the group **vboxsf** to have access to these folder.